HLNE — Hamilton Lane Incorporated

 2. Strategic Updates and Business Highlights

-- Guardian Partnership: Officially closed, overseeing nearly $5 billion of Guardian's private equity portfolio, with expected annual commitments of $500 million for at least ten years.
+- Partnership with Guardian: Closed partnership to manage nearly $5 billion of Guardian's private equity portfolio, with expected annual commitments of $500 million for at least ten years.

-- Fee-Earning AUM: Increased to $79.1 billion, driven by specialized funds and Evergreen products.
+- Fee-Earning AUM: Reached $79.1 billion, an 11% increase year-over-year, driven by specialized funds and Evergreen products.

-- New Fund Launches: Successful fundraising for various funds, including a second infrastructure fund that raised nearly $2 billion.
+- New Product Launches: Successful fundraising for various funds, including a second infrastructure fund that raised nearly $2 billion.

-- Technology Investment: Investment in Pluto Financial Technologies aimed at enhancing liquidity solutions for private market investors.
+- Technology Investment: Investment in Pluto Financial Technologies to enhance liquidity solutions for private market investors.

 3. Forward Guidance and Outlook

-- Growth Expectations: Continued focus on scaling existing products rather than launching numerous new ones in 2026.
+- Focus on scaling existing products rather than launching numerous new ones in 2026.

 4. Bad News, Challenges, or Points of Concern